craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. `recordBreakAndReturnOnControlLoop` directive variable added to `createBinder` in `binder.ts` and optional member `controlExits` to `FlowLabel` - these allows `break` statements to be accesses from loop control, the utility of which is to be able to include all such exits from the loop when calculating dependencies in the `GroupsForFlow["groupsToAnteGroupMap"]` map.   `arrControlExit` member added to `FlowGroupLabelLoop` in `flowGroupInfer.ts`, but is not currently used.
+All `_caxnc` tests passing.

+0. `flowNodesDebugWrite.ts`, code moved out of `checker.ts` and `flowNodesToString` called before `createAndSetSourceFileInferState` so that if an assertion fails in `createAndSetSourceFileInferState` we can still analyze the flow nodes graph.

 0. A `while(true)` loop was getting prematurely optimized in binder, causing an assert failure in flow node grouping.
 That's now fixed with `alwaysAddFlowToConditionNode` in binder - `_caxnc-whileLoop-0040` now passes with this fix.
 All `_caxnc-` tests passing.